Frequently Asked Questions

 What are the funding dates if we are selected?

-Award notification is made in the month of May in the year following application for programs which run on an annual cycle.
+Award notification is made in the month of August in the year following the application for programs that run on an annual cycle.

 Do you have reporting requirements other than occasional audits?